Roma Symphony (Bizet): Title

 In form, the work stands somewhere between a symphony and a symphonic suite.
 Grove's Dictionary says: "It is not sufficiently explicit for programme music and too carelessly constructed for an abstract symphony".
 Despite Bizet's description of it as a "symphony", it has often been classified in reference works as a suite.
 In some sources, it is even numbered as "Symphonic Suite No. 3".
 Another reason for the alternative title is that his earlier symphony was in the same key, C major, and it was believed by some that calling his second symphonic venture a suite would be less confusing.
 However, this renaming could only have occurred after 1935 (60 years after Bizet's death), when the very existence of his first symphony, the Symphony in C, was made known to the world for the first time.

 The work

-Roma is a very unequal work.
+Roma is a very uneven work.
 The Scherzo is usually singled out as its best movement, full of liveliness and grace.
 The outer movements contain both brilliance and academic pedantry, and the slow movement is not generally well regarded, sometimes being described as "ponderous and boring".
 However, Gustav Mahler thought highly enough of Roma to conduct the Vienna premiere in 1898–99, and to expose American audiences to it on his 1910 tour.
 Its actual United States premiere was on 11 November 1880 at the Metropolitan Concert Hall, conducted by Theodore Thomas.
 The New York Times critic of the time said that, while there was much in the work to admire, it was crude in arrangement and had an air of incompleteness about it.